 The first step to creating a social, interactive digital workplace with everything your employees need to work in one place is understanding why you should do it.
 Once you hone in on that, you’ll be able to implement a real engagement strategy that keeps your workforce in the loop — and gives them the chance to express themselves on the job.

-To learn more about how you can boost employee engagement by leveraging a social intranet, get the Onix-hosted webinar featuring LumApps and Google.
+To learn more about how you can boost employee engagement by building a social intranet, get the Onix-hosted webinar featuring LumApps and Google.